 Country-level human-capital: In the model skill premia are inversely related to relative factor endowments.
 We use information on country-level skill abundance from Barro and Lee (2013) to construct the set of countries which are more labor abundant than France.
 Our measure of skill abundance is the number of years of secondary schooling per capita in the population older than 15.
 We consider the set of countries that have less than 95 percent of the French level of secondary education as labor abundant and the remaining set of countries as skill abundant.
-Our empirical results are not sensitive to this specific choice.
-In the robustness checks we also try an 80-percent threshold for labor-abundant countries and a 105-percent threshold for skill-abundant countries.
-The information on secondary education is available for the years 2000 and 2005; we use an average of the two data points.
-Table A-4 presents the set of countries.27
+Our empirical results are not sensitive to this specific choice.29 The information on secondary education is in our context, as all factor shares are firm-specific and endogenous to sourcing decisions.
+We leave developing a methodology for theory-consistent estimation of TFP in this setup to future work and instead use a standard method to compute TFP.
+In order to avoid mis-measurement problems, we never use TFP as an outcome variable.
+Instead, we use initial-period TFP as a crude proxy for the true productivity level.